 Having a technical marketing team is a non-negotiable

-Marketing is increasingly about designing and delivering customer experiences, and software is the digital clay we use to sculpt them.
+Increasingly, marketing relies on exceptional customer experiences, and software is way we create and deliver those experiences.
 It’s little wonder then that marketing technology is now the largest portion of total marketing budget (29% on average according to Gartner).

 This has led to a growing population of data-driven CMOs who are more technologically sophisticated than in yesteryear.
 They rely on cold, hard, quantitative evidence to make decisions and investments, helping them deliver better ROI, more predictable growth and erase the stigma summed up by John Wanamaker’s legendary quote (“I know half of my advertising dollars are wasted, I just don’t know which half.”)